 Users of our MMORPG games pay fees according to the amount of time they play the games.
-Currently, we charge RMB0.40 (US\$0.05) per hour for all of our game titles, Westward Journey Online II, Fantasy Westward Journey and Datang.
+Currently, we charge RMB0.40 (US\$0.05) per hour for all of our game titles, Westward Journey Online II, Fantasy Westward Journey, Datang and Westward Journey Online III.

 In connection with the introduction of our online games, we developed a prepaid point card to facilitate payment of fees for our online game services and, to a lesser extent, our other fee-based value-added services.
-These cards address the real and perceived difficulties associated with making online payments in China.
 Users can buy prepaid point cards at a variety of locations in China, including Internet cafés, convenience stores, software stores, bookstores and newspaper stands.
 Electronic point cards can also be purchased through credit cards or online e-sales systems through which players can directly credit their accounts at Internet cafés or computer stores.
 Each prepaid card contains an account number and a password.
 The points represented by these cards can then be transferred into users' individual accounts on the NetEase websites and used to pay for our online services, primarily playing time for online games.
+We also utilize our point cards for the payment of virtual items as we launch item-based games for which playing time is free and players may purchase various virtual items to enhance their game-playing experience.
+We launched the open beta version of Tianxia II, our first item-based game, in June 2008.

-Revenues from our online games are an increasingly important component of our overall revenues.
-Revenues from our online games accounted for 65.8%, 81.9% and 84.6% of total net revenues in 2004, 2005 and 2006, respectively.
+Revenues from our online games accounted for 81.9%, 84.6% and 84.4% of total net revenues in 2005, 2006 and 2007, respectively.